This post may contain affiliate links. Thanks for your support!

 Which could be college.

-How do we help our high schoolers to navigate the collect selection process?
+How do we help our high schoolers to navigate the college selection process?

 You’ll need some tools for the job.